zkud/vs-cap-developer-setup/README.md

-# vs-cap-developer-setup
+# VSCode setup of SAP CAP development
-VSCode setup for SAP CAP development
+To install just copy settings.json into your VSCode settings and run install-extensions.ps1 in the powershell...